 What do you think 'furze' is?

-A type of plane A type of A type of plant A type of
+A type of plane 51 A type of plant 51

 animal butterfly

 What do you think 'capricious' means?

-To be graceful To be attracted To choose to To change your
+To be graceful To be attracted to something To choose to ignore something To change your mind suddenly

-to something ignore mind suddenly

-something